-UPDATED FEB 14, 2020
+UPDATED JUL 14, 2020

 Head south for a three-mile bike trail through Circle C Ranch.
 Veloway is a beautiful, paved route with some fun hills and scenic, natural terrain.
-Plus, it’s one of the few trails that says No Pedestrians Allowed.
-That’s right — only cyclists and rollerbladers are allowed here, so you don’t have to worry about weaving in and out.
-Load up the car, and head out to Veloway on your next day off!
+Plus, it’s one of the few trails that says "No Pedestrians Allowed".
+That’s right — only cyclists and rollerbladers are allowed here, so you don’t have to worry about weaving in and out of people looking on their phones.

-Brushy Creek Regional Trail starts in the northern suburbs of Austin, winding through Cedar Park.
-The trail is around 7 miles total, and it’s the perfect pick when you’re up for an active day.
-Along the trail, you pass through various parks with swimming spots, climbing areas, and fun water activities.
-So pack up the car with adventurous folks and a cooler for a sweaty, fun-filled afternoon.
+Brushy Creek Regional Trail starts in the northern suburbs of Austin and winds around seven miles through Cedar Park.
+Along the trail, you'll pass through various parks with swimming spots, climbing areas, and fun water activities bring your most adventurous friends along for the ride.

 Reimers Ranch is one of our favorite biking hot spots for obvious reasons.
 The canyon and forest preserve along the Pedernales River has a bunch of different bike loops for all types skill levels.
 The trails are mostly sandy but run through different terrain types.
-Plus, there’s a one-way single track and wooden pump track to keep things fun!
+Plus, there’s a one-way single track and wooden pump track to keep things interesting!
 Once you’re done, stop at the park to check out the astronomical observatory and other cool events they have going on for the public.

 Get the latest news on Austin’s fitness scene.